Steely Dan Chords Tutorial: Learn How To Play The Intro To Peg

 - Please leave your comment below!

-This was a guest post written by Brett Epstein.
+This was written by Brett Epstein.
 Brett is a Los Angeles based jazz pianist, professional songwriter and music producer.
 Brett studied at the the Berklee College of Music where he majored in Contemporary Writing and Production.
 His songs and productions have been featured on many TV shows and feature films, as well as performed by national recording artists.
 His guitar playing can also be heard on Cher’s latest recording.
 Brett gigs with many jazz bands around the Southern California area and maintains a small private piano teaching practice.

 For more on Brett you can check out his wikipedia page here or connect with Brett on Facebook here: